tedlee21/TheraPet/README.md

 ## User Stories

-- As a user, I want to be able to set my name and balance to my profile
+- As a user, I want to be able to set my name to my profile
 - As a user, I want to be able to select the type of pet I want
 - As a user, I want to be able to name my pet
 - As a user, I want to be able to navigate between menus of what I want to do with my pet